-(Incoming Director of Operations) Born in Houston, TX, Emilie Skinner began her classical training at the age of six with Gilbert Rome and Victoria Vittum, performing with their company Houston Repertoire Ballet until graduating High School.
+(Director of Operations & Ballet 4, 5, & 6 Instructor) Born in Houston, TX, Emilie Skinner began her classical training at the age of six with Gilbert Rome and Victoria Vittum, performing with their company Houston Repertoire Ballet until graduating High School.
 She has attended summer intensives at the Joffrey Ballet, Austin Ballet and Central Pennsylvania Youth Ballet.
 In the summer of 2011, she also attended the SIBA international training program in Salzburg, Austria and upon relocating to the Bay Area in early June (2019), Emilie also attended the San Francisco Ballet Adult Summer Workshop.
 While the primary focus of her training is classical ballet, she also has experience in modern, jazz and contemporary dance as well as in nonprofit Arts management.

 In 2007, Emilie received her B.A. in French Studies with a minor in Art History from the University of North Texas, while performing with Lake Cities Ballet Theatre.
 After graduating, she joined Ballet Dallas as a company member and also performed with DGDG (Danielle Georgiou Dance Group) and as a guest artist with other North Texas dance companies.
 While performing, Emilie also managed working full-time at a private French school as the Executive Assistant to the Headmaster.